top of page

 How to Use Traditional Roots and Herbs in a Grounded Way

-Choose one or two items that resonate, then pair them with one specific financial action you will repeat weekly.
-Each herb or root below includes a short history and a money-coaching prompt to keep the practice connected to measurable progress.
-Measurable means you can point to a number each week, dollars saved, dollars moved to savings, a debt balance reduced, or subscriptions canceled.
+Choose one or two items that resonate with you.
+Pair them with a specific financial action you will repeat weekly.
+Each herb or root listed below includes a brief history and a money-coaching prompt to keep the practice connected to measurable progress.
+Measurable means you can point to a number each week—dollars saved, dollars moved to savings, a debt balance reduced, or subscriptions canceled.

 1) High John the Conqueror Root

-In Hoodoo and conjure traditions, High John is closely connected to luck, strength, confidence, and personal power.
+In Hoodoo and conjure traditions, High John is closely associated with luck, strength, confidence, and personal power.
 The National Park Service describes Hoodoo practices as including herbal healing and the use of charms for spiritual protection, rooted in traditions brought through the transatlantic slave trade.

 Bag of dried "High John The Conqueror Root" by Solo Therapy.
 Clarity for financial follow through.
 Black label with decorative pattern.
 Text includes "Qty.: 2 oz".